 King’s believes worship shapes us as a community.
-By gathering to celebrate God, we remember who we are and whose we are.
-As we enact God’s story in worship, we are better able to respond to the beauty and brokenness in our world.
+By gathering to praise God together, we remember who we are and whose we are.
+As we enact God’s story in worship we are better able to respond to the beauty and brokenness in our world.

-We are a diverse community with students, staff, and faculty coming from a variety of cultures and denominations.
+We are a diverse community with students and staff coming from a variety of cultures and denominations.
 In our worship, we seek to understand and celebrate those differences.

-Students are invited to celebrate God in worship every Wednesday at 11 a.m. in the Atrium.
-Join faculty, staff, and students for a 50-minute service to encourage and challenge you as you live out your faith.
+Students are invited to celebrate God in worship every Wednesday at noon in the Atrium.
+Join us for a 40-minute service to encourage and challenge you as you live out your faith.

 Worship formation team